Skip to content

 RN SDK 0.3.11 support

-There is no need for initialization configuration on the React Native side.
-If you need to automatically collect React Native Error and React Native Action, follow the methods below:
+No additional initialization is required on the React Native side.
+If you need to automatically collect React Native Error and React Native Action, follow these steps:

 import {FTRumActionTracking,FTRumErrorTracking} from '@cloudcare/react-native-mobile';